Notice of Privacy Practices

 We may disclose medical information to a health oversight agency for activities authorized by law.
 These oversight activities include, for example, audits, investigations, inspections, and licensure.
 These activities are necessary for the government to monitor the health care system, government programs, and compliance with civil rights laws.

 Lawsuits and Disputes

-If you are involved in a lawsuit or a dispute, we may disclose medical information about you in response to a court or administrative order.
-We may also disclose medical information about you in response to a subpoena, discovery request, or other lawful process by someone else involved in the dispute, but only if efforts have been made to tell you about the request (which may include written notice to you) or to obtain an order protecting the information requested.
+We may disclose medical information about you in response to a court or administrative order.
+We may also disclose medical information about you in response to a subpoena, discovery request, or other lawful process, but only if efforts have been made to tell you about the request (which may include written notice to you) or to obtain an order protecting the information requested.

 Coroners, Medical Examiners and Funeral Directors

 We may release medical information to a coroner, medical examiner, or funeral director as required by law.